Archive for the ‘Home Page’ Category

 Although the summer session has not started here at New Haven Reads yet, I am optimistic for it.
 I will be running Chess Club and Sub or Dub (anime—something else I am a big fan of).
 I want to make the most of my time here and really help the students, both by helping enable their future success by teaching them to read, and helping them enjoy their summer with some fun clubs!

-Read all about the end of our school year below!
+Read all about the end of our summer and back to school below!

 New Haven Reads once again participated in the Elm City Freddy Fixer Parade!
 This year marked the 57th year this parade was held in New Haven.
 New Haven Reads helped to kick off summer reading by handing out almost 1,000 books to children lining Dixwell Avenue on Sunday.
 It is one of our favorite days of the year and we are already looking forward to 2025!